TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow.md

 commit_hash=$(cd tyk-release-5.3.6 && git rev-parse HEAD)
 cd plugins && go get github.com/TykTechnologies/tyk@${commit_hash} && go mod tidy && cd -
 ```

+- `git rev-parse HEAD` - get the commit hash so the exact commit can be used with `go get`

 The Go workspace file (`go.work`) should look like this: